Sam Docherty: Carlton (2013–2025)

 2017 saw Docherty continue to perform at an elite level.
 Docherty led the AFL in kicks, marks and was top 5 in overall meters gained and rebounds from defensive 50.
 Docherty was rewarded for his stellar season with his maiden All-Australian selection in 2017 in the half back line.

-Docherty ruptured his anterior cruciate ligament during pre-season training on 15 November 2017, and missed the entire 2018 AFL season as a result.
+Since the end of 2017, Docherty's career has been interrupted by injury and illness.
+He injured his left anterior cruciate ligament during pre-season training on 15 November 2017, and missed the entire 2018 AFL season as a result.
 Despite his injury he was newly endorsed by the playing group as the club's joint vice-captain prior to the season commencing.

-In October 2018, Docherty and Patrick Cripps were named the new co-captains of the club.

-Docherty ruptured his anterior cruciate ligament during pre-season training on 10 December 2018, with no timeline on a return.
-It was his second ACL injury and on the same knee as his 2017 injury.
+In October 2018, Docherty and Patrick Cripps were named the new co-captains of the club, but Docherty ruptured his left ACL again during pre-season training on 10 December 2018 and missed the 2019 season as well.
+Docherty made his return to the field in 2020, playing nearly every match.

+Following the 2020 season, Docherty was diagnosed with testicular cancer, and after receiving treatment and chemotherapy in the offseason, returned from round 1, 2021.
+He played every match until round 15, before a second occurrence of the cancer saw him miss the rest of the season for further treatment.
+He stepped down as co-captain after 2021, but returned to play full seasons in 2022 – coming second in the club best and fairest – and 2023.
+Docherty ruptured his right ACL in the first match of the 2024 season; initially expected to miss the rest of the season, he made a faster recovery than usual and was fit to return for the finals six months later.

+Docherty retired shortly before the end of the 2025 season, playing a farewell match in round 20.

+Cancer diagnosis, recovery, and philanthropy

+Docherty has used his platform to raise awareness and vital funds for cancer research, having recovered twice from testicular cancer.
+Docherty was awarded the Jim Stynes Community Leadership Award and $20,000 to the charity of his choice for his work in raising funds for cancer research and supporting children's charities.